powerBIspecialist/MySQL-HR-system-management/README.md

 - Improvement of search and join operations using indexed columns
 - Performance analysis using query execution plans
 - Comparison of query performance before and after indexing

+- ## Programmability & Security

+- Implementation of stored procedures and user-defined functions
+- Automation of database operations using triggers
+- Role-based access control and user permissions
+- Data security through restricted access to sensitive tables
+- Encapsulation of business logic inside the database layer